jmcdice/jmcdice.github.io/_posts/2024-11-13-agent_saloon.md

 [Source Code: Agent Saloon](https://github.com/jmcdice/agent_saloon)

+## What is an Agent in Swarm?

+It's easy!

+An Agent in Swarm consists of:

+ - name: String identifier
+ - model: The GPT model to use (default "gpt-4")
+ - instructions: The system prompt/personality (can be string or function)
+ - functions: List of callable functions (including handoff functions)
+ - tool_choice: Optional tool selection parameter

 ## The Collaborative Process in Action

 Let's see how our agents work together.
 When asked to write a book about neural networks, here's how Zero and Gustave collaborate: